 6. Sleeping on a ferry overnight can be a good option sometimes:

-If you have to spend 8 hours on a ferry to reach your destination, travel at night is an excellent way to save time and money.
+If you have to spend 8 hours on a ferry to reach your destination, traveling at night is an excellent way to save time and money.

 It is cheaper, and you will be spending all the time sleeping and waking up at your next destination.
 In this way, you are also going to save money for one night of accommodation.